How to Shave Body Areas FAQs

 For the best results use a new razor blade.
 If using an electric shaver, be sure to clean the blades every few weeks and to keep them free of hairs.
 For people with heavy beards or more sensitive skin try using a razor with more blades.

 - Technique - shave in the same direction as the hair grows in short, deliberate strokes.
-Razor shaving in the opposite direction of the hair growth increases the chance of ingrown hairs, irritation, and inflamed skin.
-Do not shave using long strokes as this will often cause you to press down too hard on the skin, thus increasing razor contact and making razor burns more likely.
+Razor shaving in the opposite direction increases the chance of ingrown hairs, irritation, and inflamed skin.
+Do not shave using long strokes as this will often cause you to press down too hard on the skin, thus increasing blade contact and making razor burns more likely.

 - Afterwards - ideally you should wash you face in cold water after you've completed shaving to remove the cream or foam.
 This will help close the pores, help reduce any bleeding, and lessen skin irritation.
 Once your skin is dry, apply a good moisturiser or aftershave lotion to help keep the skin soft and reduce the presence of razor burns.
 There are many products on the market so choose one that suits your type of skin.
 Products that contain aloe vera or tea tree are good for soothing the skin and preventing skin infections.
 For those cuts that continue bleeding, cover with a small piece of tissue until the bleeding has stopped.
 For those who are braver, apply a styptic pencil to stop the bleeding.